Language: EN

 Database Connection Configuration

-We configure the connection to the database in our configuration file.
+We configure the database connection in our configuration file.
 We will use Sequelize to manage the connection and interactions with the database.

 Here is an example of how to configure the connection with a MariaDB / MySQL database.